Jeffrey A. Rosen: OMB general counsel and senior policy advisor

 In 2006, Rosen moved to the White House Office of Management and Budget, where he was general counsel and senior policy advisor until 2009.
 At OMB, he reported to the Budget director, Rob Portman, who later became US Senator from Ohio.
 At OMB, Rosen had a wide portfolio, assisting Portman with agency budgets and appropriations, and advising Portman and President Bush about regulatory issues and executive orders.
 He later published a journal article about "Putting Regulators on a Budget".

+While at the OMB, he criticized "regulatory overreach" and opposed EPA plans to regulate greenhouse gas emissions.

 Federal judicial nomination

 In 2008, President Bush nominated Rosen to become a federal judge in Washington D.C.
 The American Bar Association reported to then-Senate Judiciary Committee chairman Patrick Leahy that their evaluation had unanimously given Rosen their highest rating.
 Because it was an election year, with the opposition party in control of the Senate, the Senate Judiciary Committee failed to give his nomination a hearing and vote, and the nomination lapsed at the end of the year.

 During the 2012 presidential election, media accounts indicated that Rosen was likely to be considered for a role in a new administration had Mitt Romney defeated Barack Obama.
 Nonetheless, during the Obama administration, Rosen was then appointed as a Public Member of the Administrative Conference of the United States.
 During the Biden administration, Rosen was again appointed to the Administrative Conference of the United States.

 In 2016, President Obama nominated Rosen to serve on the Board of Governors of the US Postal Service.
 He was unanimously approved in the Senate Homeland Security Committee, but that nomination did not receive a full Senate vote before the election.
 After the 2016 election, he received a different nomination.